jsconf/2015.jsconf.eu/why.md

 ## Buy a ticket

-See [our ticket schedule](/news/2014/06/11/ticket-schedule.html) for when tickets will be available.
+See our [announcements on our Twitter account](https://twitter.com/jsconfeu) for when tickets will be available.